 Mike Tyson Training Compilation

-Below, you’ll find a training compilation of a young Mike Tyson.
+Below, you’ll find a link to a training compilation of a young Mike Tyson.
 Within the video, you will see Tyson running, skipping rope, hitting the bag, sparring, performing calisthenics, and more.

 What you won’t find is anything fancy.
 Just a constant dose of hard work with the basics.

 Next, you’ll see a more detailed look at Mike Tyson hitting the pads with his trainer Kevin Rooney.
 Notice how he repeatedly practiced various combinations, footwork, and defense.
 The emphasis was clearly on skill development and practicing the sport itself.

 As I’ve said before, the best way to become a better boxer is by spending more time boxing.
 And the same logic can be applied to any sport.
 Nothing is as important as sport practice.
 Everything else is secondary.